How do I troubleshoot 504 errors returned while using a Classic Load Balancer?

 I see HTTP 504 errors in Classic Load Balancer access logs, Amazon CloudWatch metrics, or when connecting to my service through a Classic Load Balancer.
 How do I fix this?

-An HTTP 504 error is a HTTP status code that indicates a gateway or proxy has timed out.
+An HTTP 504 error is an HTTP status code that indicates a gateway or proxy has timed out.
 When troubleshooting, investigate the following:

 Check your load balancer’s idle timeout, and then modify if necessary

-The most common reason for a load balancer to return HTTP 504 errors is that a corresponding backend instance did not respond to the request within the currently configured idle timeout.
+The most common reason for an HTTP 504 error is that a corresponding instance didn't respond to the request within the configured idle timeout.
 By default, the idle timeout for Classic Load Balancer is 60 seconds.

-If CloudWatch metrics are enabled, check CloudWatch metrics for your load balancer.
-If latency data points are equal to your currently configured load balancer timeout value, and there are data points in the HTTPCode_ELB_5XX metric, then at least one request has timed out.
+If CloudWatch metrics are turned on, check CloudWatch metrics for your load balancer.
+When latency data points are equal to your configured load balancer timeout value, and HTTPCode_ELB_5XX has data points, at least one request has timed out.

 Make sure that your backend instances keep connections open

-If a backend instance closes a TCP connection to the load balancer before the load balancer has reached its idle timeout value, the load balancer might not be able to fulfill the request, generating an HTTP 504 error.
+When the backend instance closes a TCP connection to the load balancer before it reaches its idle timeout value, an HTTP 504 error might display.

-To resolve this, enable keep-alive settings on your backend instances, and set the keep-alive timeout to a value greater than the load balancer’s idle timeout.
+To resolve this, activate keep-alive settings on your backend instances, and then set the keep-alive timeout to a value greater than the load balancer’s idle timeout.

-Because the last ACK is empty, the back end does not accept the ACK, and instead resends a SYN-ACK to the load balancer.
+Because the last ACK is empty, the backend doesn't accept the ACK, and instead resends a SYN-ACK to the load balancer.
 This can result in a subsequent SYN retry timeout.
-When the backend instance closes the connection without sending a FIN or RST to the load balancer, the load balancer considers the connection to be established even though it is not.
-Then when the load balancer sends requests through this TCP connection, the back end responds with an RST, generating a 504 error.
+When FIN or RST aren’t sent before the backend instance closes the connection, the load balancer considers the connection established, but it's not.
+Then, when the load balancer sends requests through this TCP connection, the backend responds with an RST, generating a 504 error.

 To resolve this, set both AcceptFilter http and AcceptFilter https to none.

-(Apache only) Disable the event MPM, and optimally configure the prefork and worker MPMs
+(Apache only) Turn off the event MPM, and optimally configure the prefork and worker MPMs

-The event MPM should not be used on backend instances that are registered to a load balancer, because the Apache backend dynamically closes connections, which results in HTTP 504 errors being sent to the clients.
+It’s a best practice to turn off event MPM on backend instances that are registered to a load balancer.
+Because the Apache backend dynamically closes connections, these closed connections might result in HTTP 504 errors.

 |mod_prefork MPM||mod_worker MPM|